fpen3/SCUD-DEFENDER-/README.md

 knowledge of interception calculations for air defense systems, and to just have some fun, I guess :P

+If anyone else wants to clone this repository, go for it!
+Make a better version or maybe use the code for something else!

 ### TO DO
 ____________________________
 * Complete observer mode